-When you were drafted, what was your feeling about that moment?
-Even though you said yes you would serve, were you upset that you were going to leave your art career?
+When you were drafted, what was your feeling?
+Even though you said ‘yes’ you would serve, were you upset that you were going to leave your art career?

-Well, you know, shikata ga nai.
+Well, you know, shikata ga nai [it can’t be helped].
 So that’s what it is, and you can’t fight it.
-But naturally I resented the fact that I just got a raise and all that and get drafted.
+But naturally I resented the fact that I just got a raise and all that, and get drafted.

 I know.
 That would be hard.

 Yeah, but just like anything else, you just accept it and try to make the best of it.
 Well, one thing came out of it.
 When I was in Fort Snelling, I had my three day pass.
 The only people I knew in Chicago was someone named Martha, who took the same art class.
 So I contacted her and asked if I could see her.

 It’s funny that I had a date with Martha and she told me how to get to her place and all that.
 And I got there, Martha comes out and says, “I’m sorry, I got the mumps.” [laughs] So she said, why don’t you take out my cousin, Yoshiko?
 So I said well, okay.
 So we had a first date and I remember going to one of those soda places.
 And I was always shy about talking to girls and stuff, but when I was talking with her, she was easy to talk to and so I figured, “Man, this is the first one that I, you know, could get along and talk freely.”
 So, after I got sent overseas, I asked her if I could correspond with her.
 That’s what we were doing all the time while I was overseas.
 And I tell my grandkids, I must’ve been a pretty good letter writer because we more or less got engaged through correspondence.

 So that was your wife?